henrist/gallery/README.md

 ------------

 * Pull from git
-* Change settings in config.php
+* Change settings in config.php (the web directory must currently not be in a subdirectory)
 * Create the directory 'cache' and make sure it is owned by the user running the php script or has chmod 777
 * Open your browser!